 Darker and Edgier: The move from the first to the second game.
 Quite apart from the darker level lighting in several levels, Ratchet becomes a commando, he works for a Mega Corp. of dubious moral authority, the thief goes after his friend, there are hired thugs and a psycho hitman out to get him, less cutesy enemies, murderous children's pets that can reproduce within seconds, lots of unfriendly futuristic buildings to explore, and less whimsical musical scores.

 And then of course there's Deadlocked.
-Ratchet, Clank and Al are held against their will on a gladiator TV show that features the killings of many famous heroes.
+Ratchet, Clank, and Al are held against their will on a gladiator TV show that features the killings of many famous heroes.
 If they don't comply, their Deadlock collars will either electrocute them or worse, blow their heads off.
-Other fun elements include the very dysfunctional relationship between the commentators who slander Ratchet at ever turn, and the lengths the villain goes to in order to increase the ratings of the show.
+Other fun elements include the very dysfunctional relationship between the commentators who slander Ratchet at every turn, and the lengths the villain goes to in order to increase the ratings of the show.

 Death of a Thousand Cuts: Played straight and avoided in equal measure: some enemies fit this perfectly, others get bits blown off them.